TechXplorerFR/technical-writing-examples/apache-openoffice/README.md

 ## 🚀 Installation

-You can install OpenOffice by clicking on the
+You can install OpenOffice using multiple mediums

 ### Prerequisites 🛠️